Solvosoft/django-gentelella-widgets/docs/source/widgets/yesnoinput.rst

             }

-Make sure you model has the `is_public` field and djgentelella will be the dirty work.
+Make sure you model has the `is_public` field and djgentelella will do the dirty work.

 As a Form field: